 If you are a user and not a developer, please consider using one of the prebuilt packages of KiCad which can be found at the download page on the KiCad website.
-Building KiCad from source is not for the faint of heart and is not recommended unless you have reasonable software development experience.
 This document contains the instructions on how to build KiCad from source on the supported platforms.
-It is not intended as a guide for installing or building [library dependencies](#library_dependencies).
+It is not intended as a guide for installing or building library dependencies.
 Please consult your platforms documentation for installing packages or the source code when building the library dependencies.
-Currently the supported platforms are Windows Versions 7-10, just about any version of Linux, and macOS 10.9-10.13.
+Currently the supported platforms are Windows Versions 7-10, just about any version of Linux, and macOS 10.14 or newer.
 You may be able to build KiCad on other platforms but it is not supported.
 On Windows and Linux the GNU GCC is the only supported compiler and on macOS Clang is the only supported compiler.

 Development Tools Before you begin building KiCad, there are a few tools required in addition to your compiler.
 Some of these tools are required to build from source and some are optional.
 CMake Build Configuration Tool CMake is the build configuration and makefile generation tool used by KiCad.
 It is required.
 Git Version Control System The official source code repository is hosted on GitLab and requires git to get the latest source.